tenkoh/goldmark-imembed/README.md

-# goldmark-imembed
+# goldmark-img64
-An extention of [goldmark](https://github.com/yuin/goldmark) to embed local images into a rendered html file.
+An extention of [goldmark](https://github.com/yuin/goldmark) to embed local images into a rendered html file as base64 encoded data.